-- a.
-Providing effective Formative and Summative Feedback on tests, assignments, and other evaluative tools is an integral part of student learning and is essential to the learning process.
+- 4.5.1 Providing effective Formative and Summative Feedback on tests, assignments, and other evaluative tools is an integral part of student learning and is essential to the learning process.

-- b.
-To be effective, all Feedback to students should be timely, focused, relevant to the assessment criteria for the task, developmental, and where appropriate, individual to the student incorporating the following principles
+- 4.5.2 To be effective, all Feedback to students should be timely, focused, relevant to the assessment criteria for the task, developmental, and where appropriate, individual to the student incorporating the following principles -

-- i.
-Feedback can be delivered by a variety of methods and may vary in its level of detail and intensity.
+- 4.5.3 Feedback can be delivered by a variety of methods and may vary in its level of detail and intensity.
 Feedback to students may include, but not be limited to:

 - discussion,

 - continuous assessment to track progress,

 - written comments on work submitted,

 - suggested references or resources,

-- model answers.
+- model answers,

 - lists of common mistakes,

 - peer and self-evaluation,

-- Feedback sheets containing common constructive comments, and/or
+- Feedback sheets containing common constructive comments, and/or individual comments.

-- individual comments.

-- ii.
-Throughout the semester, Evaluation results are formally documented and accessible to the student on a timely basis.
+- 4.5.4 Throughout the semester, Evaluation results are formally documented and accessible to the student on a timely basis.

-- iii.
-Where assignments or tests require students to build on the proficiencies developed

-- through earlier tests or assignments, students must receive the Feedback on the earlier work prior to the subsequent due date for the current assignment. - iv.
-In order for students to make critical decisions regarding their academic goals, they should typically receive a minimum of 30% of graded Evaluation(s) prior to the midterm advising week. - v.
-Students have the right to see, review and request additional clarification on marked or graded Evaluation, including final Evaluations. - vi.
-Confidentiality must be maintained in the return and discussion of all evaluated Course Work. - vii.
-To support academic integrity, faculty may retain tests/exams subsequent to their review with the student. - viii.
-Any evaluated Course Work not returned to the student must be retained for one full academic year.
+- 4.5.5 Where assignments or tests require students to build on the proficiencies developed through earlier tests or assignments, students must receive Feedback on the earlier work prior to the subsequent due date for the current assignment. - 4.5.6 In order for students to make critical decisions regarding their academic goals, they should typically receive a minimum of 30% of graded Evaluation(s) prior to the mid-term advising week. - 4.5.7 Students have the right to see, review and request additional clarification on marked or graded Evaluation, including final Evaluations. - 4.5.8 Confidentiality must be maintained in the return and discussion of all evaluated coursework. - 4.5.9 To support academic integrity, faculty may retain tests/exams subsequent to their review with the student. - 4.5.10 Any evaluated Course Work not returned to the student must be retained for one full academic year.

-4. Final Tests/Exams (FEs)
+4.6 Final Tests/Exams (FEs)